Skip to Main Content

 Adjust Weights

 With all your assignments and categories created, the final step is to set weights to ensure that your Moodle gradebook aligns with the grading system described in the course syllabus.
+When you are finished the Gradebook Setup page should be identical to the grading system described in your syllabus.

 The Natural Aggregation method automatically adjusts weights to equal 100% based on point values.
 To change a category's weight, select the checkmark next to the category and enter the appropriate weight.
 Weights can also be adjusted for individual assignments by checking the box next to the weight column.

-Adjust Weights Moodle 4 Gradebook
+Settings to Adjust Weights in a Moodle Gradebook

 Having followed this guide your gradebook will look like this: